Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: Introduction

-The non-relativistic limit of the rational spin Ruijsenaars--Schneider model is the rational spin Calogero--Moser--Sutherland model, which was recently considered as a model of the non-abelian quantum Hall effect in terms of the dynamics of vortices in Chern--Simons theory \cite{bourgine:2024,hu:2024}, where is was related to the deformed double current algebra \cite{guay:2005,costello:2017,gaiotto:2024}.
-The quantum elliptic spinless Ruijsenaars--Schneider model has also been related to the quantum toroidal algebra (a deformation of the affine Yangian) in the context of brane configurations in type IIB string theory in \cite{zenkevich:2024}.
-Furthermore, the rational spin Ruijsenaars--Schneider model is related to the quantum trigonometric spin Calogero--Moser--Suther\-land model via bispectral duality.
-The rank one (or spinless) case was considered in the language of quantized quiver varieties in \cite{wen:2024,varagnolo:2010} and in the language of spherical functions in \cite{etingof:1994}.
-The $N \to \infty$ limit of the quantum trigonometric spin Calogero--Moser--Sutherland model has been considered in \cite{uglov:1996,khoroshkin:2017,nazarov:2019b} and explicitly related to the Fock space representation of the affine Yangian in \cite{kodera:2016}.
-We conjecture that in our case the (inverse) limit $\varprojlim_N \mathfrak{A}_{N,\ell}$ is identified with a shifted affine Yangian.
+Let us take a moment to situate our model within the landscape of integrable models.
+The non-relativistic limit of the rational spin Ruijsenaars--Schneider model is the rational spin Calogero--Moser--Sutherland model, which was recently considered as a model of the non-abelian quantum Hall effect in terms of the dynamics of vortices in Chern--Simons theory \cite{bourgine:2024,hu:2024}, where it was related to the deformed double current algebra, which may be seen as the rational limit of the affine Yangian $Y_\hbar(\widehat{\mathfrak{gl}}_\ell)$ \cite{guay:2005,costello:2017,gaiotto:2024}.
+The appearance of large quantum groups is a common property of the class of superintegrable systems, to which the rational spin Ruijsenaars--Schneider belongs \cite{reshetikhin:2016}.
+The quantum elliptic \emph{spinless} Ruijsenaars--Schneider model has also been related to the $\ell=1$ quantum toroidal algebra $U_{q_1,q_2}(\ddot{\mathfrak{gl}}_1)$ (a multiplicative version of the affine Yangian $Y_\hbar(\widehat{\mathfrak{gl}}_1)$) in the context of brane configurations in type IIB string theory in \cite{zenkevich:2024}.
+The rational spin Ruijsenaars--Schneider model is related to the quantum trigonometric spin Calogero--Moser--Suther\-land model by bispectral duality \cite{ruijsenaars:1988}.
+The quantum trigonometric \emph{spinless} Calogero--Moser--Sutherland model was considered in the language of quantized quiver varieties in \cite{wen:2024,varagnolo:2010} and in the language of spherical functions in \cite{etingof:1994}.
+The $N \to \infty$ limit of the quantum trigonometric spin Calogero--Moser--Sutherland model has been considered in \cite{uglov:1996,khoroshkin:2017,nazarov:2019b} and explicitly related to the Fock space representation of the affine Yangian $Y_\hbar(\widehat{\mathfrak{gl}}_\ell)$ in \cite{kodera:2016}.
+We conjecture that our algebra $\mathfrak{A}_{N,\ell}$ can be identified with a truncated affine Yangian.

+It is known \cite{guay:2005} that the affine Yangian is generated by the horizontal affine and vertical Yangian subalgebras.
+Similarly, we find generators $\mathbf{J}^{\alpha\beta}[n]$ and $\mathbf{T}^{\alpha\beta}(z)$ inside the algebra $\mathfrak{A}_{N,\ell}$ that satisfy the Lie algebra relations of the loop algebra and the RTT relation of the Yangian.
+We also introduce novel generators $\mathbf{S}^{\alpha\beta}(z)$, which we call the \emph{quantum current}, from which the positive modes $\mathbf{J}^{\alpha\beta}[n]$, $n>0$, of the loop algebra can be built up.
+The quantum current satisfies a type of RSRS relation that first appeared in \cite{reshetikhin:1990}.
+We furthermore write down the commutation relation between $\mathbf{T}(z)$ and $\mathbf{S}(z)$, which together with the RTT and RSRS relations gives an FRT-like presentation of half our algebra.
+It is our hope that these relations can be used to give a simple FRT-like presentation of affine Yangians.